Tyche

 it out in the military.
 West Point has proved a powerful

-launching pad for careers--as did Annapolis for Jan--but for me it
+launching pad for careers.
+Annapolis was that for

-entered West Point--it was used by my superiors as a powerful argument
+entered West Point, was held up before me by my superiors as a

 against my resigning: they said I would just be drafted and sent